lumarodrigues/lumarodrigues/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Python/Django for web development!
+- 🔭 I’m currently working with Python/Django for web development!
+- 📫 How to reach me: rdsluma@gmail.com